hsouf/ETH-BNB-Bridge/README.md

    ```
-- When sending funds I had to choose between the 3 possible ways (send, call and transfer) the only difference is in how they deal with gas, while the call is the most preferred it doesn’t set a limit for the gas used in the transaction which makes it an easy threat to reentrancy attacks, that's why I used a ```nonReentrant``` modifier
+- When sending funds I had to choose between the 3 possible ways (send, call and transfer) the only difference is in how they deal with gas, while the call is the most preferred it doesn’t set a limit for the gas used in the transaction which makes it an easy threat to reentrancy attacks, that's why a ```nonReentrant``` modifier could be added...